Skip to main content

 The bill also creates the inflation reduction act elective pay cash fund (cash fund), which consists of money received by the department pursuant to the elective pay provisions of the act, all of which must be deposited into the cash fund to be used for the purposes of the office.

 Section 2 specifies that the office of sustainability is a type 2 entity under the administrative organization act.
-Section 3 makes several clarifications regarding the geothermal energy grant program (grant program), including specifying that:
+Section 3 makes a conforming change to clarify that a provision requiring the state treasurer to repay costs associated with administering the decarbonization tax credits to certain cash funds has been moved to a new section.
+Section 4 makes several clarifications regarding the geothermal energy grant program (grant program), including specifying that:

 • The grant program applies to both heating-only and combined heating and cooling systems;